iq-eq-us/dot-io/README.md

 # Introduction

-Charachorder Launchpad is a training tool for Charachorder users.
+IQ-EQ Webpage is a testing/training tool for Keyboard users.
 It allows these users to practing their typing, trigrams, and chording.
-It is a essentially a web port of the application found here: https://www.charachorder.com/.

 # Dependency Installation